dvgica/periodic/README.md

 - caching a time-limited key or token, and replacing it with a new one before it expires (e.g. an OAuth access token)
 - caching data that changes irregularly and occasionally, such as a list of a country's airports and their codes

+For data that changes irregularly but must be up-to-date, you likely want to be subscribing to some kind of change event instead.

 ## Installation